-Although not strictly related to ACLs, the plugin implements Run-As Authentication Replacement sin related to method security in general.
-This feature is similar to the Switch User feature of the Spring Se Core plugin, but instead of running as another user until you choose to revert to your orig Authentication, the temporary authentication switch only lasts for one method invocation.
+Although not strictly related to ACLs, the plugin implements Run-As Authentication Replacement since it's related to method security in general.
+This feature is similar to the Switch User feature of the Spring Security Core plugin, but instead of running as another user until you choose to revert to your original Authentication, the temporary authentication switch only lasts for one method invocation.

-For example, in this service someMethod() requires that the authenticated user have ROLE_ADMIN ar also be granted ROLE RUN AS SUPERUSER for the duration of the method only:
+For example, in this service someMethod() requires that the authenticated user have ROLE_ADMIN and will also be granted ROLE_RUN_AS_SUPERUSER for the duration of the method only: